gdt050579/AppCUI-rs/docs/gallery/screenshots.md

 A visual tour of AppCUI-rs.
 Each category shows one quick preview; expand for more.

 ```
-Currently this is a work in progress - expect first version to be ready by 1st of September.
+Currently this is a work in progress - expect first version to be ready by 1st of October.
 ```

 - [AppCUI-rs Gallery](#appcui-rs-gallery)